ScienceHackDayIndia/2023/pages/workshops.md

 This hands-on workshop will be conducted in two sessions.
-All the material required for the hands-on workshops will be provided to the students.
+All the material required for the workshop will be provided to the students.
 ### Session I :  Making Science Toys from Trash

    * Maths Blocks (a+b)2  and Binomial Cube (a+b)3